Dkpalea/favr/README.md

 - To run a development server (irrespective of Web2Py) run `npm start` from the React root directory.
 This will host at `localhost:8080`.
 Keep in mind that this development server is kept in memory and does not read from the bundle file mentioned in the fourth bullet above.
 EDIT: Won't work in current branch (last minute global var changes that haven't been updated in the index that this server uses)

 **Organization and Execution**
+We use `~` to denote the React root directory (see bullet two in the above section).

 Within the React root directory there is a `src` file which contains all of our front-end source code.
 This includes `.js`, `.jsx`, and `.css`/`.scss` files.
 Quick note, `jsx` files are a combined syntax of html and javascript.
+All of our API calls are defined in `~/src/stateStoreAndFunctions.js`

 The following is a high level overview of how our React app executes.
-We use `~` to denote the React root directory (see bullet two in the above section).
 1) `~/app.jsx` mounts to the DOM, taking control of the element with `id="app"`.
 2) It then renders components on a conditional basis, that condition being the URL route.
 Our router is defined in `~/routers/App.Routers.jsx`.
 3) Based on the route, this router then renders the appropriate component(s) out of those defined in `~/components/`.